limepepper/raspberry-pi-factory-reset/README.md

 https://github.com/limepepper/raspberry-pi-factory-reset/wiki/Downloads

-### Note on image sizes

-These zipped images contain a copy of the original root partition, a pristine copy of the rootfs, and a recovery partition.
-So they are at least 2 times the original size.

 ## Usage

 ### Resetting the rPi back to factory state

-Once the pi is booted, it will work as a normal Pi OS/raspbian installation.
+Once the restore image is flash and the pi is booted, it will work as a normal Pi OS/raspbian installation.

 For example you could do the following (over ssh) from the rPi to cause a factory reset: